-- There are an estimated 400 adults experiencing multiple disadvantage (insecure housing, mental ill-health, violence and substance misuse) who we will support through our 'Changing Futures' programme - Portsmouth has over 300 care leavers, many of whom experience long-term impacts from family separation, including isolation.
-We will revise and enhance the care leaver offer, focussing on enabling young people to develop supportive networks through into adulthood.
+- There are an estimated 400 adults experiencing multiple disadvantage (insecure housing, mental illhealth, violence and substance misuse) who we will support through our 'Changing Futures' programme - Portsmouth has over 300 care leavers, many of whom experience long-term impacts from family separation, including isolation.
+We will revise and enhance the care leaver offer, focussing on enabling young people to develop supportive networks through into adulthood - Up to 100 children and young people who are criminally exploited and/or involved in serious violence and repeat offending.
+Through the safeguarding partnership we will identify these and other young people at risk and disrupt unhealthy and unsafe relationships with exploiters.
+We will see to engage young people in positive relationships with peers, education and those who care for them